orsonteodoro/muslx32/README.md

-keepass | it requires mono. use keepassx instead. cinnamon and gnome-light | this is not supported because muslx32 uses edev and cinnamon or gnome-light requires systemd.  you will need to also edit those packages yourself.  use xfce4-meta or lxde-meta as an alternative. xmonad and ghc | there is no x32 abi ghc so it won't work unless we crosscompile/crossbuild it describe by https://gentoohaskell.wordpress.com/2017/04/15/ghc-as-a-cross-compiler-update/.
+keepass | it requires mono. use keepassx instead. cinnamon and gnome-light | this is not supported because muslx32 uses edev and cinnamon or gnome-light requires systemd.  you will need to also edit those packages yourself.  use xfce4-meta or lxde-meta as an alternative. xmonad and ghc | there is no x32 abi ghc so it won't work unless we crosscompile/crossbuild it describe by https://gentoohaskell.wordpress.com/2017/04/15/ghc-as-a-cross-compiler-update/. firefox 45.x only | It works except when using pulseaudio and jit.
+Javascript works but through the slower interpreter path.
+YouTube works with alsa audio.
+Firefox 47+ and 49+ is broken on x32 with 45.x patches applied.
+It is an outdated version an may pose a security risk.
+Use a different computer or live cd or partition with amd64 x86 and firefox updated continously.
+Currently broken.
+Shows window cannot get on web sites or crashes. libreoffice | i found a way to emerge it completely but without some gallery extras.  loads splash but crashes.

 ### Notes